How To Have A More Positive Mindset In 2023

 Here’s how to have a positive mindset that endures trying times:

-People who share this conviction believe that success, especially economic success, is possible only at the expense of other people’s failures.
+Rozycka-Tran (2015) tells us that “people who share this (zero-sum) conviction believe that success, especially economic success, is possible only at the expense of other people’s failures.”

-A related term—zero-sum bias—is a cognitive bias that is a tendency to judge a situation as zero-sum, even when it is not so.
+A related term—zero-sum bias—is a cognitive bias that makes to tend to judge a situation as zero-sum, even when it is not so.
+It’s a trap that can limit your opinions and opportunities.

 The 2016 paper, Wanting “the whole loaf”: zero-sum thinking about love by Tyler Burleigh and Alicia Rubel, points out this bias in monogamous couples: